Azure/draft/README.md

    mv draft $GOPATH/bin/
    ```

+## Contributing
+Draft is fully compatible with [Azure Kubernetes Services](https://docs.microsoft.com/en-ca/azure/aks/draft).
+We strongly encourage contributions to make Draft available to other cloud providers 😊!

 ## License

-Distributed under the MIT License.
+Draft is under the MIT License.
 See [LICENSE](https://github.com/Azure/draft/blob/main/LICENSE) for more information.

 ## Trademark Notice
-Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.